MixedReaction/NanoFSM/README.md

 manager will then be responsible for deciding if the state machine should shutdown, restart, or transition to a fallback/error state.

-Additionally, with some ingenuity, this can also be used for deep recursive purposes which will never flood the call stack.
+Adhering to these rules will ensure high scalability and maintainability across all of your models.
+Additionally, with some ingenuity, this can also be used for deep recursion and will never flood the call stack.